clux/facemaulers/halos-3.md

 Haste as enrage; 3 attacks.

-## Spire
-Contains final crystal.
-Prismatic wall (30 foot sphere around it - repeat cast with the power of the spine at full power).
-She can be inside the prismatic wall with it and use Dominate Monster on Umnos.
-Door up to Umnos is heavily guarded and no one can actually enter.

 ## Exit (Kavaki)
 Path up the tree.
 Spectral form simply asking goatweaver to "come with me".
 At the top of the tree, he's in Ysgard.